nasa/bingo/docs/source/installation.rst

         git clone --recurse-submodules git@github.com:nasa/bingo.git
         cd bingo

-Then make sure you have the requirements necessary to use bingo:
+Then make sure you have the requirements necessary to use Bingo:

 .. code-block:: console

     pip install -r requirements.txt

-Then build Bingocpp:
+Then build BingoCpp:

 .. code-block:: console